vishalmogal-coder/interaction-summary-frontend/README.md

 Please note this is just the front end part.
 Backend/API is on another Git repo.

-To run online click [here](https://interaction-summary-frontend.herokuapp.com/)
+To run online click [here](https://interaction-summary-frontend.herokuapp.com/).
+This app is deployed on heroku.